sweaver2112/Regex-combined-emojis/README.md

 # Regex-combined-emojis
-A JavaScript string regex that matches the combined lists: https://unicode.org/emoji/charts/full-emoji-list.html and https://unicode.org/emoji/charts-13.1/full-emoji-modifiers.html
+A JavaScript string regex that matches all Emojis (as of roughly October 2020), that is, the combined lists: https://unicode.org/emoji/charts/full-emoji-list.html and https://unicode.org/emoji/charts-13.1/full-emoji-modifiers.html

-It's a programmatically built simple alternation with the longest sequences first.
+It's a programmatically built simple alternation with the longest sequences first, and it's pretty fast.

 Usage: